 A chaplaincy service is available on an on-call basis, 24 hours a day.
-Our chaplains represent the denominations of the free Church and Roman Catholicism.
+Our chaplains represent the denominations of Roman Catholicism.
 They can also arrange for representatives of other faiths to visit you too; simply contact them and ask.
 Our dedicated prayer room is located opposite Ward 1 on the ground floor.
 The prayer room is always accessible so patients and visitors are welcome to use it whenever they like.
 It contains various aids to religious practice as well as an area where you can wash.

 Reverend Sister Maryanne Nwaiwu

 Rev. Sr. Nwaiwu is originally from Nigeria and is a British citizen.
 She professed as a Roman Catholic nun in 1996 and worked as the assistant Roman Catholic chaplain at the Royal Liverpool Hospital before moving to the Royal Orthopaedic Hospital in 2011.

 She says: “I have found peace and joy in my work and I am passionate about bringing spiritual and emotional support to the patients, families and staff at the hospital.
 I have a PgCert in Chaplaincy and I am experienced in pastoral spiritual support, religious care and counsel.”